Number: HB 388

 This bill has passed the House on May 22 and the Senate on May 26.
 Gov. Bobby Jindal signed the bill into law on June 12, 2014.
 It is slated to go into effect on September 1, 2014.

 In August 2014, a federal district court judge blocked enforcement of the law, but allowed the law to go into effect while abortion providers sought admitting privileges.
-The judge (See June Medical Services v.
+(See June Medical Services v.
 Caldwell.)